caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 winter comes too early and eats away everything."

 "Ah, is that so?", i pronounced inside my head, feeling like i've come close to understanding something truly important.
-But then the road suddenly come to a crossing and i had to choose where to go and all other thoughts withered away.
+But then the road suddenly came to a crossing and i had to choose where to go and all other thoughts withered away.

 I turned right for no apparent reason, except for a feeble gut feeling that told me there was cool water somewhere along those lines.
-And indeed there was; soon i walked into the bridge over a small river and, feeling like sun is going to burn me, stepped into the water and under the bridge.
+And indeed there was: soon i walked into the bridge over a small river and, feeling like sun is going to burn me, stepped into the water and then into water pipe under the bridge.

 It was a bit darker and a few kilometers longer than it appeared from the outside, but i marched on bravely.
 A few shadows passed me as i silently walked